Home Shark Introduction Shark Reference Guide Purchase Menu ☰

 This opens a file (brings it into use) with one record about each SharkBase command and function.
 If you don’t get an error message, you did fine!
 All you should see on the screen is another "1 >" prompt, then type:

-1> USE# 2 MEMBERS
+1> USE#2 MEMBERS

 This is a fictional membership list opened in “User Area 2”.
-SharkBase allows ten data files to be
+SharkBase allows ten data files to be opened at one time, each in its own select area.
+To see what files are open, type:

 l>STATUS